 Sex Workers of Winnipeg Action Coalition – Winnipeg, Manitoba

 Sex Workers of Winnipeg Action Coalition will start their project called S.H.A.R.E.
-(Sex-workers Have Access to Resources Equitably) that will provide a weekly-drop in space for sex workers in Winnipeg.
-These weekly drop-ins will address and center the needs and experiences of street-based sex workers, many of whom are disproportionately female, BIPOC, 2SLGBTQ+, low income, people who use substances, people with HIV/AIDS, survivors of intergenerational trauma and violence, and people who are underhoused.
-This project will allow for Winnipeg-based sex workers to access requested and necessary supports in a low-barrier, accessible environment that can meet them where they are without judgement and with a lens of harm reduction.
+(Sex-workers Have Access to Resources Equitably) that will provide a weekly drop-in space for sex workers in Winnipeg.
+These weekly drop-ins will address and centre the needs and experiences of street-based sex workers, many of whom are disproportionately female, BIPOC, 2SLGBTQ+, low income, people who use substances, people with HIV/AIDS, survivors of intergenerational trauma and violence and people who are underhoused.
+This project will allow for Winnipeg-based sex workers to access requested and necessary supports in a low-barrier, accessible environment that can meet them where they are without judgment and with a lens of harm reduction.
 S.H.A.R.E. will also produce and distribute two zines that will be made by sex workers who attend the weekly drop-in sessions.

 Thanks to Our Supporters!

 This project is undertaken with the financial support of the Government of Canada, provided through Global Affairs Canada, and the generous Canadian public.